One-on-One with Mojo Marketplace Co-Founder J.R. Farr: Part 4

 J.R.: It’s just like the App Store and we use different percentages.
 Where the other marketplaces are failing is that it’s good to love your sellers, but you have to be profitable.
 However, I have seen people just pay listing fees.
 Apple, for example, owns the App Store.
 It’s the only one that will ever be there and they make money off of everything.

 With us, it’s all commission-based starting at 50%.
 You can work your way up based on sales and revenue to as much as 70%.
-If you sell your theme non-exclusively, meaning you sell it outside of our marketplace, then you only get paid 25%.
+If you sell your theme non-exclusively, meaning you sell it outside of our marketplace, then you get paid 50%.
 Everyone gets paid monthly net-15 and we do PayPal payouts.

 WPHub: How do new sellers come online in your marketplace?